bruceesmith/echidna/README.md

 //    help, h     Shows a list of commands or help for one command
 //
 // GLOBAL OPTIONS:
-//    -i value       An integer (default: 22)
+//    -i int         An integer (default: 22)
 //    --help, -h     show help
 //    --version, -v  print the version
 ```